vuestorefront/vue-storefront/packages/core/docs/commercetools/composables/use-user-order.md

 ## Features

-`useUserOrder` composable is responsible for interactions with user order history from your eCommerce backend.
+`useUserOrder` composable is responsible for interactions with customer order history from your eCommerce backend.

 ## API